Portland ME

 Train enthusiasts and history lovers will want to pay a visit to the Maine Narrow Gauge Railroad Co. & Museum.
 This museum pays homage to the history of the narrow gauge railroad system that played a vital role in Maine’s development in the 19th century.

 These unique, extra-small trains and tracks made it possible to wind throughout Maine’s hilly terrain.
 You’re welcome to learn at the museum, view the exhibits, and even ride on a working historical train!
-During the holidays, you can find a working Polar Express train featuring Santa and Christmas music.

 Explore The Eastern Promenade

-Arguably, this is the most scenic point in the city of Portland with the island masses spread across the Casco Bay waters in view.
+Arguably, this is the most scenic point in the city of Portland, with the island masses spread across the Casco Bay waters in view.
 The Eastern Prom, as its abbreviated reference, features a small park for the kids, a trail system with historic references, and the Maine Narrow Gauge Railroad.
-Concerts and fireworks for the 4th of July are centered here too.
+Concerts and fireworks for the 4th of July are centered here, too.

 Portland Trails Network - Portland, Maine